PatFin/QuizManager/README.md

 # QuizManager
 This repository contains the files for the java desktop application QuizManager.
-You are in the dev brach of the project.
+You are in the dev branch of the project.

 <h2>You wish to use or download the software?</h2>